 How to store creamy chicken enchiladas?

-Store leftover enchiladas in an airtight container(s) in the fridge for 2-3 days or freeze for 2-3 months.
+Store leftovers in an airtight container(s) in the refrigerator for 2-3 days or freeze for 2-3 months.ย Reheat small portions in the microwave or larger portions in the oven.

 This recipe was originally published April 2017.